DATSUN ENGINE PARTS SOURCES for 2017

 WHY IT'S VANISHING IN OIL

 While zinc is not directly harmful to the environment, if its burned due to ring blowby it ruins your catalytic converter.
-So over last decade the EPA has pressured the oil companies to reduce the percentage of ZDDP in their passenger car oils.
+So over last decade the EPA has quietly pressured the oil companies to reduce the percentage of ZDDP in their passenger car oils.
 This extends the life of converters...which in turn reduces total car emissions in the environment.
-Pressure from the construction industry allowed some diesel oils like Rotella T made by Shell to use higher levels of ZDDP which they claim is needed on heavy equipment.
-Starting in 2007 construction equipment had tighter emissions standards so zinc in Rotella is likely to fade if not greatly diminished already.
-I don't like the idea of using bulldozer-grade oil in my 7,000 rpm L28 anyway, even if it does have more zinc.
+In the early 2000s complaints from the construction industry allowed some diesel oils like Rotella T made by Shell to use higher levels of ZDDP which they claim is needed on heavy equipment.
+Starting in 2007 construction equipment had tighter emissions standards, and in 2016 a new standard called PC-11 was implemented by the EPA/NHSTA/engine companies to increase emissions standards.
+I can find no mention of zinc or ZDDp in the PC-11 oils.
+I don't like the idea of using bulldozer-grade oil in my 7,000 rpm L28 anyway.

 Oil filters don't increase horsepower or make the engine breathe better...they filter the oil.
 The particle size considered to cause the most wear is said to be around 15-30 microns in diameter.
 What you need is a filter which can reliably filter the smallest particle size from your oil supply.
 But be careful using racing oil filters as many are designed for maximum flow by allowing everything up to 50 microns or so to pass into the engine...which I guess is fine if you tend to rebuild your motor every season.

 WIX filters appear to be of high quality and filter down to 19 microns.
-Their advertising is aimed at people who understand engines, instead of the Slick 50 crowd.
+Their advertising is aimed at people who understand engines.
 The filter they list for 1970-83 Z car engines is #51521.

 NAPA makes a high-quality filter with part #1521 which filters down to 19 microns and is easy to find.
 Interestingly, the specs between WIX and NAPA are identical and it appears they may be the same filter.
 Between the identically spec'd pair I use the NAPA because it's easy to find and the black case looks great against a blue block (WIX is plain white).
 The NAPA name may conjure up thoughts of truck parts, but isn't that what you want... a quality filter designed for long service duty?

-I remember a decade ago Consumer Reports named FRAM the best on the market and I have used them since 1980 with no problems.
-Their testing states filtration of >20 microns.
+There have been some puzzling ani-Fram comments on the internet at times.
+But I remember a decade or so ago Consumer Reports named FRAM the best on the market and I have used them since 1980 with no problems including on my current engine.
+They are rated at a filtration level of >20 microns.

 Coming out after months of planning